NOAA-OWP/inundation-mapping/README.md

 This software uses the Height Above Nearest Drainage (HAND) method to generate Relative Elevation Models (REMs), Synthetic Rating Curves (SRCs), and catchment grids.
 This repository also includes functionality to generate flood inundation maps (FIMs) and evaluate FIM accuracy.

-For more information, see the [Cahaba wiki](https://github.com/NOAA-OWP/cahaba/wiki/Cahaba-Wiki-Home).
+For more information, see the [Cahaba Wiki](https://github.com/NOAA-OWP/cahaba/wiki/Cahaba-Wiki-Home).

 <br/><br/>

-# Acessing the Latest HAND Data
+# Accessing Data through ESIP S3 Bucket
-The latest generated HAND data can be found in an Amazon S3 Bucket hosted by [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).
+The Cahaba team regularly pushes new features and generates nationwide HAND data for the full-resolution and mainstem configurations.
+The latest generated HAND data and a subset of the inputs can be found in an Amazon S3 Bucket hosted by [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).
 These data can be accessed using the AWS CLI tools.

-## Configuring AWS CLI
+## Configuring the AWS CLI

 1. [Install AWS CLI tools](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 2. [Configure AWS CLI tools](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-## Accessing HAND Data using AWS CLI
+## Accessing Data using the AWS CLI

 S3 Bucket: `s3://noaa-nws-owp-fim`